 Prerequisite: Contact the Associate Director of Admissions.
-RDG 99 or minimum level placement test scores for college-level English courses; ENL 101 is recommended
+ENL 100 or minimum level placement test scores for college-level English courses; ENL 101 is recommended

-The purpose of ORT 200 is to assist adult students with the development of a comprehensive portfolio documenting knowledge acquired through life/work experiences and other formal or informal learning experiences.
+The purpose of ORT 200 is to assist adult students with development of a comprehensive portfolio documenting knowledge acquired through life/work experiences, and other formal or informal learning experiences.
 Students are guided through a series of group sessions on learning style, college-level learning, skill identification, goal setting and the portfolio development process.
-Each student is responsible for the development of a written portfolio that provides the description, analysis and documentation of learning experiences which are appropriate for his/her own educational program of study.
+Each student is responsible for development of a written portfolio that provides the description, analysis and documentation of learning experiences, which are appropriate for his/her own educational program of study.

-ORT 199/299 Special Topics in Orientation 1-3 Semester Hours
+ORT 199/299 Special Topics in Orientation

 Special topics are courses offered in response to specific curriculum needs or community interests.
-The course may consist of seminars, specialized or individual instruction and/ or research.
+The course may consist of seminars, specialized or individual instruction and/or research.